rbngtm1/AWS_Exam/part II.md

   * Change the Inbound NACL to deny access from the suspecting IP.
 #### Videos are uploaded to an S3 bucket, and you need to provide access to users to view the same.
 What is the best way to do so, while maintaining a good user experience for all users regardless of the region in which they are located?
   * Use CloudFront with S3 bucket as a source.
+#### An organization has a requirement to store 10TB worth of scanned files.
+They are required to have a search application in place to search through the scanned files.
+Which of below mentioned options is ideal for implementing the search facility?
+  * Use S3 with standard redundancy to store and serve the scanned files.
+Use CloudSearch for query processing, and use Elastic Beanstalk to host the website across multiple Availability Zones.
+#### A concern raised in your company is that developers could potentially delete production baseed EC2 resources.
+As a Cloud Admin, which of the below options would you choose to help alleviate this concern?
+  * Tag the production instances with a production-identifying tag and add resource-level permissions to the developers with an explicit deny on the terminal API call to instances with the production tag
+  * Create a seperate AWS account and add developers to that account
+#### You are an architect for a gaming application which is in the desing phase.
+Which of the following services can be used to ensure optimal performance and least latency for gaming users?
+  * AWS ElastiCache
+    * Amazon ElastiCache offers fully managed Redis and Memcached.
+Seamlessly deploy, operate, and scale popular open source compatible in-memory data stores.
+Popular choice for Gaming, IOT apps, Ad-Tech, Financial Services and Healthcare.
+#### An organization planning to use AWS for their production roll out, wants to implement automation for deployment such that it will automatically create a LAMP stack, download the latest PHP installable from S3 and setup the ELB.
+Which of the below metioned AWS Service meets the requirement for making an orderly deployment of the software?
+  * ElastiBeanstalk
+    * We can simply upload code and Elasti Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, Auto-Scaling to application Health Monitoring.
+#### Your current log analysis application takes more than four hours to generate a report of a top 10 users of your web application.
+You have been asked to implement a system that can report this information in real time, ensure that the report is always up to date, and handle increases in the number of requests to your web application.
+Choose the option that is cost-effective and can fulfill the requirements.
+  * Post your log data to Amazon Kinesis data stream, and subscribe your log-processing application so that is configured to process your logging data.
+#### There is a requirement to load a lot of data from your on-premise network on to AWS Redshift.
+Which of the below options can be used for this data transfer?
+  * Direct Connect
+  * Snowball
+#### As the cloud administrator of your company, you notice that one of EC2 instances is restarting frequently.
+There is a need to troubleshoot and analyse the system logs.
+What can be used in AWS to store and analyze the log files from the EC2 Instances?
+  * AWS CLoudWatch Logs
+#### Your company has migrated their production environment into AWS VPC 6 months ago.
+As a cloud architect, you are required to revise the infrastructure and ensure that it is cost-effective in the long term.
+There are more than 50 EC2 instances that are up and running all the time to support the business operation.
+What can you do to lower cost?
+  * Reserved Instance
+    * when you have instances that will be used continuously and throughout the year.
+#### You have configured an Auto-scaling group for which the minimum running instance is 2 and maximum running instance is 10.
+For the past 30 minutes, all five instances have been running at 100 CPU utilization; however, the AutoScaling group has not added any more instances to the group.
+What is the most likely cause for this?
+  * You already have 20 on-demand instances
+  * The Auto Scaling group's scale up policy has not yet been reached
+    * By default, you can run upto 20 on-demand EC2 instances.
+If you need more, you have to complete a requisition form and submit it to AWS.
+#### A company has an application hosted in AWS.
+This application consists of EC2 instances that sit behind ELB with EC2 instances.
+The following are requirements from an administrative perspective
+  * a.
+Must be able to collect and analyze logs with regard to ELB's performance
+  * b.
+Ensure that notifications are sent when the latency goes beyond 10 seconds.
+  * Which of the following can be used to achieve this requirements?
+    * Use CloudWatch for monitoring
+    * Enable the logs on the ELB and then investigate the logs whenever there is an issue.
+ #### Your company would like to leverage the AWS storage option and integrate it with the current on-premise infrastructure.
+Besides, due to business requirements, low latency access to all the data is a must.
+Which of the following options would be best suited for this scenario?
+  * Configure Storage Gateway Stored Volume
+    If you need low-latency access to your database, first configure your on-premise gateway to store all your data locally.
+Then asynchronously back up point-in-time snapshots of this data to Amazon S3.
+This configuration provides durable and inexpensive offsite backups that you can recover to your local data center or Amazon EC2.
+#### An IT company would like to secure their resources in their AWS Account.
+Which of the following options is able to secure data at rest and in transit in AWS?
+  * Encrypt all EBS volumes attached to EC2 instances
+  * Use Server-Side Encryption for S3
+  * Use SSL/HTTPS when using the Elastic Load Balancer
+#### Your company is hosting an appication in AWS.
+The application is read intensive and consists of a set of web servers and AWS RDS.
+It has been noticed that the response time of the application decreases due to the load on the AWS RDS instance.
+Which of the following measures can be taken to scale the data tier?
+  * Create a Amazon DB read replica.
+Configure the application layer to query the Read Replicas for query needs.
+  * Use ElastiCache in front of your Amazon RDS DB to cache common queries
+    * RDS read replica provides enhanced performance and durability for database(DB) instances.
+This replication feature makes it easy to elastically scale out beyond the capacity constrants of a single DB Instance for read-heavy database workloads.